 - Look for cracks and scratches in the concrete.
 In circumstances of a metal plate system, extreme movement may result in scratches in the substrate.
 If you see these, consider an alternative method for restoration.

 - Determine (and validate) joint movement.
 Measuring joint movement can be difficult, especially in new construction.
 Reach out to the structural engineer and refer to local codes to confirm expected movement and what is permitted in your area.
 Validate this by using a scratch gauge or hiring a consultant.
-You do not want to compound a mistazke, so ensure you have all the accurate information before making any recommendations.
+You do not want to compound a mistake, so ensure you have all the accurate information before making any recommendations.

 - Determine anticipated and potential traffic.